 Have you noticed any of the following changes in your pet?
 Bad breath; Change in eating habits; Pawing at the face or mouth; Depression; Excessive drooling; Discolored, broken, missing or crooked teeth; Red, swollen, painful or bleeding gums; Yellowish-brown tartar along the gum line; Lumps, bumps or growths within the mouth.

 We offer FREE dental checks with our nurses, so book an appointment today.

 As pets enter their senior years it is not uncommon for conditions such as diabetes, heart disease, kidney and thyroid problems to develop.
 These diseases can progress unnoticed in their early stages so early detection and preventative healthcare is vital to help your older pet enjoy full quality of life.
 We will keep an eye on your senior pet’s health and let you know if your pet needs to see a vet.

-Free clinical examination, free urine analysis, free blood pressure check, free advice on diet, dental care, exercise, senility, lumps, joint care and much more.
+Free health examination, free urine analysis, free advice on diet, dental care, exercise, senility, lumps, joint care and much more.

 30 minute appointments